Logan Square 2026: Where Heritage Meets Unstoppable Momentum

 Lifestyle in Motion

 A new wave of culinary and hospitality openings keeps the scene fresh.
 Diversey House, a collaboration between Moor’s Brewing Co. and Steep Ravine Brewing, has joined the craft-beer lineup.
-Radicle, an elevated seafood concept from the team behind Daisies, opens soon on Milwaukee Avenue.
-And Babe’s Sports Bar — one of the country’s first women’s sports-focused venues — is set to open later this year.
+Radicle, an elevated seafood concept from the team behind Daisies, is now open on Milwaukee Avenue.
+Babe’s Sports Bar is one of the country’s first women’s sports-focused venues.
+Even Logan Square’s cocktail scene is earning national attention: Meadowlark landed on the “50 Best Bars in North America” list for 2025.
+And one that we all know and come back to time and time again, Lula Cafe.

 For those who crave design, flavor, and a sense of place, few neighborhoods feel this alive.